-Extracting Teeth to Restore Smiles
+Extracting Teeth To Restore Smiles

 When Is Tooth Extraction Necessary?